Optable/optable-android-sdk/README.md

     });
 ```

 The specified event type and properties are associated with the logged event and which can be used for matching during audience assembly.
-The optional witness event properties are of type `OptableWitnessProperties` which is an alias for `HashMap<String,String>`, and should consist only of string key-value pairs.
+The optional witness event properties are of type `OptableWitnessProperties` which is an alias for `HashMap<String,Any>` (or `HashMap<String,Object>` in Java), and should consist only of key-value pairs where the key is a string and the value is either a string, number, or boolean.

 ### Integrating GAM360